-This task will review the differences in the new AASHTO's method for calculating wind pressures to the legacy method used previously.
-Task 1 intends to evaluate the differences in the methods and what effects updating the wind load charts to the new method would have on calculated capacities of TxDOT sign supports.
+This task reviewed the differences in the new AASHTO's method for calculating wind pressures to the legacy method used previously.
+Task 1 evaluated the differences in the methods and what effects updating the wind load charts to the new method has on calculated capacities of TxDOT sign supports.